 - 1 ½ Cup Blueberries

-Overmixing the batter can cause this bread to be more crumbly and can effect the texture of your final bread.
+- Overmixing the batter can cause this bread to be more crumbly and can affect the texture of your final bread.
 If you're using an electric mixer, it's especially important not to walk away from the dough with the machine on or it may overmix.